MattMills/stellarstellaris/readme.md

+# Archived!

+This repo is getting archived in favor of https://github.com/MattMills/stellarstellaris-win, which will eventually be a multi-platform, multi-store supporting codebase.

 # StellarStellaris

 Patching Stellaris in memory to enhance performance, especially late game.
 This is currently 3.0.3 Linux ONLY.
 A Windows version might be attempted but without symbols (.pdb) it will likely be a simplified version.